MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 #### Wireframes
 Finally, we were able to wireframe focusing specifically on the four main goals (Access Account, Visualize Data, Read News and Access History) and describing their relationships.
 When wireframing, we considered designing for desktop use.
-This is becuase we are assuming, as identified in the target audience section, the EU Leadership team has more familiary with PCs and laptops and these dashboards will have to be accessed at work.
+This is becuase we are assuming, as identified in the target audience section, the EU Leadership team has more familiarity with PCs and laptops and these dashboards will have to be accessed at work.
 Each of the wireframes has a wireframe reference number allowing us to associate the wireframe with specific routes and controllers of our Model-View-Controller (MVC) application.
 In fact, The following Wireframes will represent the views of our MVC Application described in the next section.
-The flows among the different views are described in the the Wireframes Flows.pdf file.
+The flows among the different views are described in the Wireframes Flows.pdf file.

 [Wireframes.pdf](https://github.com/ucl-comp0035/coursework-1-MarcoLonardo/files/7757098/Wireframes.pdf)
 [Wireframes Flows.pdf](https://github.com/ucl-comp0035/coursework-1-MarcoLonardo/files/7757099/Wireframes.Flows.pdf)